Keeping our water pipes in tip-top condition

 What will the work involve?

 You may see our team a few weeks before the cleaning work is due to take place as they carry out initial surveys, just to check that valves and hydrants are accessible and operate correctly.
-The planned cleaning work takes place at night, usually between 11pm and 5.30am the following morning as this reduces inconvenience and is the period when less people are normally using water - in most instances you may not even notice we're there!
+The planned cleaning work usually takes place at night, between 11pm and 5.30am the following morning as this reduces inconvenience and is the period when less people are normally using water - in most instances you may not even notice we're there!
+Sometimes, as part of our regular water pipe maintenance programme, you may see us carrying out this work in your area within the day time.

 We use a variety of different methods to clean the pipes and our team move around the area to open fire hydrants at specific locations, carefully controlling the release of water and using as little as possible to flush out and remove any historical sediment.
 There's further information on the different methods we use in the drop-down section below.